UITxWoodyNguyen/CTF/PicoCTF/Africa/WebExp/byp4ss3d.md

 - Points: 300
 - Level: Medium
 ### Description
-A university's online registration portal asks students to upload their ID cards for verification.
-The developer put some filters in place to ensure only image files are uploaded but are they enough?
-Take a look at how the upload is implemented.
-Maybe there's a way to slip past the checks and interact with the server in ways you shouldn't.
+The task is finding a way to bypass the registration portal requiring students to upload ID images and enforces image-only filters

 Here is the website: